w3c/wai-curricula/content/designer/visual-design.md

 Students should be able to:

 * explain how appropriate contrast ratios allow people with disabilities to read, understand, and distinguish user interface components
-* design user interfaces that allow text and images of text to have a contrast ratio of at least 4.5:1 with respect to their background
+* design user interfaces that allow text (including images of text) to have a contrast ratio of at least 4.5:1 with respect to their background
 * design user interfaces that allow for large-scale text and images of text to have a contrast ratio of at least 3:1 with respect to their background
 * design user interfaces that allow components and graphics to have a contrast ratio of at least 3:1 with respect to their background
 * design user interfaces with focus indicators that have a contrast ratio that allows them to be perceived by users